getonepass/onepass.help-center/src/content/docs/onepass-datarooms/dataroom.md

 You can also order the items in your data room by clicking on the circle with three dots in the upper right corner, choose the option "sort" and select the criteria you want to use for ordering.

-### Sharing your data room and managing access requests.
+### Sharing your data room and managing access requests

 ### Create and manage transactions

 ### Review the activity in your data room

 You can also track the activity of your data room in the activity (which is a log of all the actions in the data room, including user and file involved and time) and the analytics (which shows graphic and aggregatted data of the activity for your analisys) tabs of your data room.

 ### Check the analytics

 ### Manage access